MekoLichtenberg/mark-a-spot/README.md

 - **Civic Tech Innovators:**
   To leverage an adaptable, open-source solution for developing and deploying civic technologies.

-> **Note**: This is the 11.7.x-dev branch, which is compatible with Drupal 11.
-For older versions, see the [10.6.x-dev](https://github.com/markaspot/mark-a-spot/tree/10.6.x-dev) or [8.5.x-dev](https://github.com/markaspot/mark-a-spot/tree/8.5.x-dev) branches.

 ## Getting Started

 These instructions will guide you through getting a copy of the project up and running on your local machine for development and testing purposes.